-The 2019 Grants 102 course will be held from February to July 2019, specific dates and locations are listed in the Course Outline.
+The 2020 Grants 102 course will be held from February to July 2020.
+Dates and locations are listed in the Course Outline.
 Participants are asked to plan in advance to attend all sessions.
-PLEASE NOTE: A prerequisite for participation in Grants 102 is prior completion of Grants 101.

 Application packets should include the following information.